JCL80/hotstreakfront/README.md

 - Suggest features
 - Submit pull requests

-## License
+## License & Support

-MIT License - feel free to use this code for your own projects!
+This project is licensed under the [MIT License](LICENSE).

+HotStreak™ was created by Jorge Cambra.
+If you use it in a venture-funded or >$100k ARR product,
+please consider sponsoring the project or arranging a support contract.

 ## About the Developer

-Built by Jorge Cambra - an NBA fan and full-stack developer passionate about sports analytics and modern web development.
+Built by Jorge Cambra - an NBA fan-nerd and full-stack developer passionate about sports analytics and modern web development.

 ---

 ⭐ Star this repo if you find it useful!

+---